sahildeshmukh2005/uart_interfacing/README.md

 The main objectives of this project are:

-To understand UART serial communication.
+To understand UART serial communication.<br>
 To design UART transmitter and receiver using Verilog HDL.
 To implement serial data transmission and reception.
 To understand UART registers and control logic.